fredfung007/cityflow-nl/README.md

   "track-uuid-2": ...
 }
 ```
-The files under `frames` attribute are paths in the CityFlow Benchmark [2] used
+The files under the `frames` attribute are paths in the CityFlow Benchmark [2] used
 in Challenge Track 2 of the 2021 AI City Challenge.

 `data/test-tracks.json` contains 530 tracks of target vehicles.
 The structure
 of this file is identical to the training split, except that the natural
 language descriptions are removed.

-`data/test-queiries.json` contains 530 queries, each consist of three natural
+`data/test-queiries.json` contains 530 queries.
+Each consists of three natural
-language descriptions of the vehicle target annotated by different crowd source
+language descriptions of the vehicle target annotated by different annotators.
-workers.
-Each query is assigned a UUID that is later used in results
+Each query is assigned a UUID that is later used in results submission.
+The
-submission.
-The structure of this file is as follows:
+structure of this file is as follows:
 ```json
 {
   "query-uuid-1": [